front-commerce/developers.front-commerce.com/source/docs/magento2/detect-admin-users.md

 <blockquote class="important">
 **Important:** In case you rely on [Front-Commerce's caching mechanism](/docs/advanced/graphql/dataloaders-and-cache-invalidation.html) you will need to make sure that data fetched by admins are not cached in the same namespace as your normal users.
-For this reason, please make sure to update your [Caching strategies](/docs/advanced/graphql/dataloaders-and-cache-invalidation.html#Caching-strategies) with the relevant configurations.
+For this reason, please make sure to update your [Caching strategies](/docs/advanced/graphql/dataloaders-and-cache-invalidation.html#PerMagentoAdminRole) with the relevant `PerMagentoAdminRole` configuration.
 </blockquote>

 ## Change the behavior depending on the admin connected